cncaridine/ladies-of-the-byte/README.md

 ## Further Development
 If we were to continue developing this I would like to include a calendar view where the user can see all tasks of all plans so make tracking of a variety of tasks easier.

+### Cori
+I would have liked to have added functionality to allow individual users to access their own accounts and share with users.

 ## Struggles
 Having a relatively short period of time this was a rather small project and we found that it was inevitable for us to require aspects of the same files while working on the pieces of the site that we each took on.
 We definitely had a number of merge conflicts which required us to push our experience with resolving and merging conflicts using GitHub.